waagsociety/citysdk-ld/index.md

 ## Project CitySDK

-THe CitySDK Linked Data API is part of CitySDK, a European Union project.
+The CitySDK Linked Data API is part of CitySDK, a European Union project.
 CitySDK is a toolkit for the development of digital services within cities.
 With open and interoperable digital service interfaces, CitySDK enables a more efficient utilisation of the expertise and know-how of developer communities.

 See the [CitySDK project website](http://www.citysdk.eu/) for a comprehensive overview of the complete CitySDK toolkit.

 #### CitySDK APIs in other cities

-The map below shows the European cities in which the CitySDK Linked Data API and the other CitySDK APIs are currently deployed.
+The map below shows the European cities in which the CitySDK Linked Data API and the other [CitySDK APIs](http://www.citysdk.eu/citysdk-toolkit/components-of-the-toolkit/) are currently deployed — click on a CitySDK city for details about the city's APIs.

 <div id="map">
 </div>